TV-Rename/tvrename/index.md

 There are a number of routes to get help with TV Rename, you'll find all the details *[here...](support " Read the Support Page")*<br />
 In addition there is a direct link to the *[TVRename Forum...](https://groups.google.com/forum/#!forum/tvrename "Visit the TV Rename Forum")*.

+## Download
+Downloads the latest version of the software...